mbuesch/letmein/README.md

 - Currently all users that are configured on the server can access (knock-open) all resources that are configured on the server.
 It might be useful to restrict certain users to certain resources only.
 - Check if `tokio` can be replaced with another simpler async runtime to reduce the dependency tree complexity.
+- The things that we do with the firewall are not very complex.
+Can we have a simpler crate than `nftables` to reduce the dependency tree complexity?
 - The `anyhow` crate could probably be replaced with something much simpler.
 - A simple `.ini` file parser can be written in a few dozen lines of code.
 It might be worth doing that and removing the `configparser` dependency.
 We don't need most of the features it provides.
 - Check if the split into two daemons would make sense.
 One daemon handling network traffic as non-root and one firewall daemon running as root.